AdrienAtallah/GettingAndCleaningData/CodeBook.md

 by: Adrien Atallah

 ##CodeBook:
-This codebook describes the variables in 'test_training-Mean_SD.csv' and 'Means_by_Subject-Activity.csv' for background information on the raw data and how these files are created, see "README.md".
+This codebook describes the variables in 'Means_by_Subject-Activity.txt' for background information on the raw data and how these files are created, see "README.md".
 Full step-by-step details available in 'run_analysis.R'

 ###Variables: